-AutoLatchTM
+Centor AutoLatchTM

-Folding door pairs and passive door panels are automatically locked when you close the door.
+On doors and windows, folding panel pairs and passive panels are automatically locked when you close the door or window.
 Just pull the panel closed to engage the magnetic bolts in the head and sill.
-To unlock the AutoLatchTM, just lift the concealed lever.
+To unlock the Centor AutoLatchTM, just lift the concealed lever.

-If you have a keyed AutoLatchTM, then additionally you can key lock the doors.
+If you have a keyed Centor AutoLatchTM, then additionally you can key lock the door or window.
 The key cylinder is concealed in the edge of the stile near the glass, and the locking operation is a 45° turn of the key which creates a distinct click, and when locked the lever can no longer be operated.